bbaysal/design-patterns/structural/README.md

 The decorator pattern is used for adding the functionality of each level of the hierarchy without breaking down the other part of the system.
 IT addicts to the single responsibility principle in the OOP.

 The behavior of the parts of the system can be composed to decorate the classes.
+It provides a unique way to adding functionality.